Implementing Responsive Video with Video.js

 import videojs from 'video.js';

-const initVideoPlayer = () => {
+const initVideoPlayer = (elementId) => {

-const player = videojs('responsive-player', {
+const player = videojs(elementId, {

-responsive: true, // Recalculates dimensions on resize
+responsive: true, // recalculates breakpoint classes on ResizeObserver events

 preload: 'metadata',